AVATAR - Automated Virtual Agent for Truth Assessments in Real-Time

 University of Arizona

-There are many circumstances, particularly in a border-crossing scenario, when credibility must be rapidly and accurately determined.
-At the same time, people constantly deceive for a variety of reasons and the process of detecting these deceptions is extremely difficult.
-Using artificial intelligence and sensor technologies, BORDERS researchers are developing an avatar-based screening system termed the Automated Virtual Agent for Truth Assessments in Real-Time (AVATAR).
-The AVATAR is designed to flag suspicious or anomalous behavior that should be investigated more closely by a trained human agent in the field.
-This screening technology is designed for use at Ports of Entries, airports, detention centers, visa processing, asylum requests, and personnel screening.
+There are many circumstances, particularly in a border-crossing scenario, when credibility must be accurately assessed.
+At the same time, since people deceive for a variety of reasons, benign and nefarious, detecting deception and determining potential risk are extremely difficult.
+Using artificial intelligence and non-invasive sensor technologies, BORDERS has developed a screening system called the Automated Virtual Agent for Truth Assessments in Real-Time (AVATAR).
+The AVATAR is designed to flag suspicious or anomalous behavior that warrants further investigation by a trained human agent in the field.
+This screening technology may be useful at Land Ports of Entry, airports, detention centers, visa processing, asylum requests, and personnel screening.

 New Immigrant Survey